 It’s good enough for browsing and lightweight streaming, though, and we have to say that for a free service, Windscribe performs reasonably well.
-One notable issue is the lack of an Android app, or at least one which is fully usable, as the current effort is labelled as potentially unstable.
+Mobile users won't have any problem using the service, as there are apps available for both iOS and Android.

 - Pro: Monthly plan - $9.00

 - Pro: Yearly plan - $4.08 per month, billed 49$ annually

 - Pro: 2-year plan - $3.70 per month, billed 89$ biennially